Trudeau sets out to sell Canadians on trade pact | AFP - This kiji is

-Ottawa (AFP) - Canada's Justin Trudeau Monday hailed a new continental trade pact with the United States and Mexico as "profoundly beneficial" for Canadians -- but the prime minister must now sell the deal to skeptical dairy farmers, unions and voters.
+Ottawa (AFP) - Canadian Prime Minister Justin Trudeau called the new continental trade agreement with the United States and Mexico "a good day for Canada," but must now sell it to dairy farmers, unions and voters.

-The 11th-hour deal was reached late Sunday after more than a year of tough negotiations to replace a 24-year-old trade pact that US President Donald Trump had labeled a "disaster."
+The eleventh-hour deal was reached late Sunday after more than a year of tough negotiations to replace a 24-year-old trade pact that US President Donald Trump had labeled a "disaster."

-But Unifor, Canada's largest union representing auto workers, praised it for safeguarding the nation's top export -- cars.
+The political impact of the agreement could soon be tested in provincial elections being held Monday in Quebec, a key dairy producing province.

-Trudeau was quick to embrace the new deal, welcoming it in a late night call with Trump as "a new and modern trade agreement" and that would "bring the countries closer together."
+Trudeau put the best face on the deal, welcoming it in a late night call with Trump as "a new and modern trade agreement."

-Moving to patch up a relationship badly strained by the fractious trade talks, the two leaders predicted the accord would "create jobs and grow the middle class, enhance North American competitiveness, and provide stability, predictability, and prosperity to the region."
+They "stressed that the agreement would bring the countries closer together, create jobs and grow the middle class, enhance North American competitiveness, and provide stability, predictability, and prosperity to the region," according to a readout.

-At a press conference Monday, Trudeau predicted the new pact would be "profoundly beneficial for our economy" and "the most important progressive reform for North American workers in a generation."

-Flanked by Foreign Minister Chrystia Freeland who led the Canadian negotiating team, he welcomed Mexico's concessions on auto worker wages, an exemption for Canada's cultural industries, and the keeping of binational dispute resolution panels on which he'd staked his political future.

-The United Steelworker's Canadian branch president Ken Neuman, however, called the deal a "sell-out" for failing to eliminate 25 percent steel and 10 percent aluminum tariffs imposed in June by the Trump administration.

-Trudeau said those were being negotiated on a separate track, and that the talks continue.
+"It's a good day for Canada," Trudeau told reporters after a late Sunday cabinet meeting.

-In Quebec, meanwhile, politicians lamented that its key dairy sector was paying the biggest price in order to get a deal.
+In Quebec, politicians lamented that its dairy sector was paying the biggest price in order to get a deal.

-"The worst-case scenario has been realized," said Parti Quebecois leader Jean-Francois Lisee.
+"The worst-case scenario has been realized," Parti Quebecois leader Jean-Francois Lisee said.

 Canada's supply-managed system controls the production and price of milk and poultry and ensures stable incomes for Canadian farmers.